0PandaDEV/zen/README.md

 # zen

-A sleek and minimalist Zen theme for Twiglight, designed to emulate the Arc UI theme while consolidating all elements into the sidebar.
+A sleek and minimalist Zen theme for Twiglight, designed to emulate the Arc UX theme while consolidating all elements into the sidebar.
+My mission with this project is to replicate the Arc feel and UX as much as possible while still keeping the Zen touch.

 ## Setup